Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 ## Project Summary

 This project aims to help reporters, NGO researchers and interested persons to get sentinemnt insights concering the ongoing Russo-Ukrainian war.
-This project gathers Twitter and Reddit informations and combines it with further data sources.
+This project gathers Twitter and Reddit information and combines it with further data sources.

 In the first Project 01; The data soruces are gathered via APIs, automatically cleansed AWS Glue Databrew jobs and stored in data lake AWS S3 Buckets.